-"A Double Deal in Diamonds" (1931) shows Paul Pry flying from on city to another, as part of his scheme.
+"A Double Deal in Diamonds" (1931) shows Paul Pry flying from one city to another, as part of his scheme.
 This anticipates the flying in several Perry Mason novels.
 Paul Pry also takes an interurban, one of the fascinating forms of public travel in that era.

 "Hell's Danger Signal" (1932) shows Gardner moving away from the Lester Leith like plot and counterplot format, and towards a close approximation to the "pulp style of plotting".
 Lola Beeker in this story is one of Gardner's strong independent women.
 It is a kind of personality towards which he had much affection, but also one which he exploited for comedy.
 Such characters are always doing things that no "conventional" woman of the day would do, and the narration is always pointing this fact up.
 Lola Beeker is remarkably beautiful, but a later incarnation of the type will be the decidedly unglamorous private eye Bertha Cool.
 Her introduction in her first novel The Bigger They Come (1939), is one of Gardner's best character sketches.